 More things to do in Tel Aviv

-We recommend that you read our guide about where to stay in Tel Aviv.
-It gives you an excellent overview of the most popular areas, highlighting the main attractions and hotel recommendations for each area.
-If you like our list of best hotels in Tel Aviv, then you should also check out our selection of recommended hotels in Marrakech or the best hotels in Dubai.
+We recommend you read our guide about where to stay in Tel Aviv.
+It provides an excellent overview of the most popular areas, highlighting the main attractions and hotel recommendations for each area.